One by Kathryn Otoshi is an award-winning book that teaches tolerance and acceptance. It is a perfect book for Picture Book Month!

 Target Skills while reading One by Kathryn Otoshi:

-Questions while reading One by Kathryn Otoshi:
+Discussion Questions to ask while reading One by Kathryn Otoshi:

 - Have you ever felt like Blue?
 Red?
 Yellow?